jakevdp/jakevdp.github.com/source/_posts/2013-03-23-matplotlib-and-the-future-of-visualization-in-python.markdown

 he started and led over the course of a decade.
-An IPython notebook-compatible client-side matplotlib viewer along the lines of the ideas John mentioned at the end of his talk would be the killer app that would, in all likelihood, maintain matplotlib as the *de facto* standard visualization package for the Scientific Python community.
+An IPython notebook-compatible client-side matplotlib viewer along the lines of the ideas John mentioned at the end of his talk would be the killer app that would, in all likelihood, allow matlotlib to maintain its position as the *de facto* standard visualization package for the Scientific Python community.

 And all that being said, regardless of what the future brings, you can be